-John of Patmos described a vision of a door into the heavenly court where God sat on his throne surrounded by worshipping angel multitudes and Paradise's righteous.
-The ancients believed that heaven was a vast vaulted roof on the square flat earth entered through vault doors.
+John of Patmos describes a vision of a door into the heavenly court where God sat on his throne surrounded by worshipping angel multitudes and paradise's righteous.
+The ancients believed heaven was a vast vaulted roof on square flat earth entered through vaulted doors.
 Jesus, at his ascension, arose into the clouds and disappeared from view.
-Acts 1.9-11 catches that moment, "After he said this, he arose before their very eyes, and a cloud hid him from their sight.
-They were looking intently up into the sky as he was going when suddenly two men dressed in white stood beside them."✞
+Acts 1.9b-10a catches that moment, "he was taken up before their very eyes, and a cloud hid him from their sight.
+They were looking intently up into the sky as he was going." ✞

-Shining, precious gems appear as a rainbow of jasper and ruby.
-These three gems are symbols of wrath, mercy, and blood, all of which are essential elements in Almighty God's relationship with us through the Lord Jesus Christ.
+Shining, precious gems appear as a rainbow of jasper, ruby, and emerald around God.
+These three gems represent wrath, mercy, and blood, all of which are essential elements in Almighty God's relationship with us through the Lord Jesus Christ.
 Jasper is sometimes called "carnelian," a blood-red stone found in Sardis and a symbol of avenging wrath.
-Green emerald is symbolic of soothing mercy and expresses God's majesty.
-These gems are significant in that jasper, carnelian, and emerald decorated the High Priest's breastplate and are precious stones on New Jerusalem's foundations.
+Green emerald symbolizes soothing mercy and expresses God's majesty.
+These gems are significant because jasper, carnelian, and emerald decorated the High Priest's breastplate and are precious stones on New Jerusalem's foundations.
 John of Patmos sees God's throne with someone sitting on it, surrounded by an emerald rainbow's shimmering colors.
-To further emphasize the scene's otherworldliness, he describes the glistening jewels' richness adding to the magnificent sight before his eyes.
-After telling of heaven's wonder, John reassures us that future events will not frighten us. ✞
+He describes the glistening jewels' richness adding to the magnificent sight before his eyes to further emphasize the scene's otherworldliness.
+After telling of heaven's wonder, John of Patmos reassures us that future events will not frighten us. ✞

 Consider all the works thy hands have made.

 I see the sun.
 I hear the rolling thunder,